TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixC/IncludingYourScript/Index.rst

    $content = $this->cObjGetSingle($conf['image'], $conf['image.']);

-This would return any IMAGE-cObject at the property "image" of the conf-array for the include-script!
+This would return any IMAGE cObject at the property "image" of the conf-array for the include-script!